 About 15 years ago – or rather in 2003, right after the invasion of Afghanistan by the US, I was involved in the US’s efforts help the Afghans set up a new government and draft a new constitution.
 This experience really hit home the importance of the role of freedom of conscience.
 The chief justice of the Afghan supreme court was the head of the Constitutional Drafting Committee in Afghanistan.
 We met with him, and were talking to him about the Universal Declaration of Human Rights, to which Afghanistan was a signatory and committed to upholding, trying to encourage them to incorporate its basic human freedoms into the constitution.
 At one point – and it was just me and a Jewish woman, representing the US, who were speaking to him – he kind of looked at us -- very nice, smiling, and somewhat amused at having this meeting with us.
 At the end, he's like, "I agree with everything you have to say.
 I agree with all 30 articles of the Universal Declaration of Human Rights except for 3."
 We asked, "Which 3?"
 He said, "Freedom of speech, freedom of religion/conscience, and the rights of women."
 The three he hit upon are central freedoms which in many ways become the underpinning of many other freedoms – and his singling them out underscored that.
 Then he started thumping on the Quran.
 He said, "We don't need a constitution.
 This is our constitution."

 It was an extraordinary experience working with a range of Afghans – from their interim leaders to civil society groups to individual dissenters – at a founding moment and working with them to understand how to create or encourage the creation of a broader social space where there's the right of dissent, or how individuals feel free to dissent from state-imposed orthodoxy.
-How does the broader societal structure or circle – representing the sphere of social or communal space – not become about keeping people out, and instead, become a space for individual spirits to flourish and thrive – for inner transformation, in other words?
+How does the broader societal structure or circle – representing the sphere of social or communal space – not become about keeping people out, and instead, become a space for individual spirits to flourish and thrive – for inner as well as outer transformation, in other words?

 This to me is a key issue – and that is that the designs of our social systems matter, because the social structures and external spaces we inhabit can either allow for or encourage inner transformation, or stifle it.
 All of the systems that we live in, the social system, the digital spaces we occupy (that ServiceSpace is so involved in creating), or the Wednesday Awakin circles, these are all spaces where the design principles behind them very much affect our experiences and choices – and therefore we should seek to affect them in a way that allows us to bring forth our true inner worlds.
 The spheres are part of our societal matrix that affect our inner development, and there's a dance between the inner and the outer.